rackerlabs/technical-blog/_posts/2015-07-16-Rackspace-at-OSCON-2015.md

 In the last several years, the security community observed significant changes in the means and methods used by attackers in the digital space.
 While non-targeted attacks continue to be a concern for all companies, a marked rise in the success of so-called Advanced Persistent Threat (APT) type attacks at large firms like Target and JP Morgan have forced all security practitioners to question our approach to securing systems.

 Rackspace Managed Security’s Active Defense offer is designed to operate in this new world.
-As a managed service, Rackspace implements a set of tooling customized to your business, connects that tooling together with a sophisticated analytics platform and monitors the results in our 24x7x365 Security Operations Center – all backed by our trademarked Fanatical Support.
+As a managed service, Rackspace implements a set of tooling customized to your business, connects that tooling together with a sophisticated analytics platform and monitors the results in our 24x7x365 Security Operations Center – all provided as a Fanatical Experience for you.

 Jarret and **Laurens van Houtven** continue the security focus on Wednesday from 13:40 to 14:20 with a conversation on the [Evolution of information security threats](http://www.oscon.com/open-source-2015/public/schedule/detail/45327).
 Laurens and Jarret will walk through the many ways attacks have changed in recent time, along with the efforts necessary to maintain a successful defense against them and what Rackspace is doing to solve the problems in this area.